swanlss/LongRead_2021/Longread_Workshop_TutorialPage.md

 ```

 #### 2. Extracting specific sub-regions and generating length gradients
 The original reads generated from the MinION sequencing are ~1100 bp for the 16S amplicons and ~1200 bp for the 18S amplicons.
 We will use *cutadapt* to trim the sequences to the desired fragment lengths and extract specific 16S and 18S rRNA gene sub-regions.
-For example, to extract the 18S V4 region, we the primer sequences that were developed by Stoeck et.al.
+For example, to extract the 18S V4 region, we use the primer sequences that were developed by Stoeck et.al.
 (2010) as the adapter sequence parameter in *cutadapt* as follows:

 ```
 cutadapt -j 0 -e 0.3 -O 12 \